top of page

 4. Renal Hilum:

-• The medial indentation where the renal artery enters the kidney, and the renal vein and ureter exit.
+• The medial indentation where the renal artery enters, and the renal vein and ureter exit the kidney.
+It acts as a gateway for blood vessels and nerves.

 Internal Anatomy